 An information interview, or courtesy interview, is your opportunity to meet with someone doing work that interests you, and ask questions.

-Ask your professors, Careers & Calling, friends and relations, for leads.
+Ask your professors, the Center for Career Development, friends and relations, for leads.
 It won't take long to get a list of bankers, social workers, rocket scientists, or whatever.

 How do I set up an Interview?

 Write then phone, or simply phone to make an appointment.
 Briefly explain who you are, why you want to talk with him or her, and request a short meeting.
 If the answer is no, ask for suggestions of people to whom you might speak.

 Here are some sample questions (remember to read about the occupation first in the library - or do research on the internet - so you don't ask questions you could answer for yourself from a book):

 How did you decide to become a ______ ?

 What do you like most about your job?

 Is there anything you don't like about it?

 What training would you recommend for someone interested in becoming a _______?